Mads Pedersen: Early Trek–Segafredo years: 2017–2021

-In August 2016 announced that they had signed Pedersen through to 2018.
+In August 2016, announced that they had signed Pedersen through to 2018.

+2017

-In his neo-pro season, Pedersen was named in the start list for the 2017 Giro d'Italia.
-He also became national champion of Denmark, and took overall victory in the Tour du Poitou Charentes after winning the time trial.
-In September 2017, Pedersen took overall victory at the Danmark Rundt.
+In his neo-pro season, Pedersen was named in the start list for the Giro d'Italia.
+His best result was twelfth on the last stage, in the individual time trial.

+Pedersen won the Danish national road race title in June.
+He took overall victory in the Tour du Poitou Charentes after winning the time trial.

+In September, Pedersen won stage three of Danmark Rundt.
+He won the general, youth, and points classification.

+2018

+At Dwars door Vlaanderen, Pedersen finished fifth, in a group two seconds behind winner, Yves Lampaert.

-In April 2018, Pedersen finished in second place in the Tour of Flanders following a spirited break away.
+Pedersen finished in second place in the Tour of Flanders following a break away.
 Pedersen attacked ahead of the Koppenberg with just over 50 km remaining, and was joined by Dylan van Baarle and Sebastian Langeveld.
 Eventual winner Niki Terpstra caught and passed Pedersen on the final ascent of the Oude Kwaremont and rode to victory, but Pedersen was strong enough to hold off world champion Peter Sagan and the chasing peloton to become the youngest podium finisher in 40 years.

+Pedersen won the one-day race Fyen Rundt, saying that "this is [...] a team victory, the whole team was racing amazing today".
+Pedersen returned to the Danmark Rundt in defense of his title, but lost time on stage two to eventual winner, Wout van Aert.
+He won the individual time trial on stage four.
+He came ninth in the points classification.
+Towards the end of the season, Pedersen won the Tour de l'Eurométropole.

+Pedersen signed a contract extension with Trek-Segafredo, until 2020.

+2019

+Pedersen won Grand Prix d'Isbergues from a 12 km solo, in rainy conditions.

-On 29 September 2019, Pedersen won the World Road Race Championship in a rain-soaked race, in and around Harrogate, in Yorkshire, England.
-He is the first Danish cyclist to win a men's world championship road race title.
-In August 2020, he was named in the startlist for the 2020 Tour de France.
-He did not win any stages and held the white jersey for best young rider for one day.
+On 29 September, Pedersen won the UCI Road World Championships in a rain-soaked race, in and around Harrogate, in Yorkshire, England.
+He was the first Danish cyclist to win a men's world championship road race title.
+It was only his second win of the season.

-After the Tour was over he won a stage and the points classification in the 2020 BinckBank Tour, and won the 2020 Gent–Wevelgem.
-Both of these races were held late in the season due to the COVID pandemic.
-In 2021 he won Kuurne-Brussels-Kuurne and took a stage victory in the Tour of Norway.